Special Programs and Opportunities

 - SEMESTER PROGRAMS

-- We offer programs at the Philadelphia Center and through the Chicago Semester that are highly recommended for sociology and social work majors.
-In fact, as a sociology major with criminal justice focus, your coursework and internship placement through the Philadelphia Center is a required part of your degree program.
+- We encourage sociology and social work majors to take advantage of off-campus study opportunities.
+In fact, as a sociology major with criminal justice focus, your coursework and internship placement through the Chicago Semester are a required part of your degree program.

 - HONORS PROGRAMS